blakeZTL/entity-metadata-extractor/README.md

 ## Getting Started

-Download the latest release from [the releases page.](https://github.com/blakeZTL/entity-metadata-extractor/releases) Unzip file and use the executable (.exe).
+Download the *entity.metadata.extractor.exe* file from the [latest release page.](https://github.com/blakeZTL/entity-metadata-extractor/releases)
+Unzip file and use the executable (.exe).
 The other file can be discarded.
 No installation needed.

 Output file is a JSON file with the following schema: